Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ---

-# 4. Major Components (i.e., Objects) in the Software
+# 4. Major Software Components

 ***What code will I develop?***

+Software components may go by many names.
+We will focus on objects, as in [Object-Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming).

 ## 4.1 Design Pattern: MVC